attocube-systems-neaspec/neaSDK/applications/README.md

 each pixel position.
 Tip retraction is done by moving the tip upwards while the sample is at a static position.
 There are two Storyboards, one for Contact Mode and Tapping Mode each.

+### Parabola Scan

+Python script to spatially map the laser beam by scanning the parabolic mirror in 3 axes.
+Connects to microscope as stand-alone script and returns scan results as `.png` and `.h5`.